 1. Incomplete installation.
 Most of these problems have been related to internet connectivity problems during installation of the app, such as during download of the Database or charts for Avare.
 If you have problems with any of our apps, you might first try checking your internet connection and then deleting and re-installing the file(s) or the app itself.

 2. Hardware problems.
 Nearly all of these few cases have been traced to defective SD card chips.
 These problems can be very difficult to trace because they may occur randomly, intermittently, and with very strange symptoms.
-Basically the problems our apps encounter are akin to you carefully placing an important item in a cabinet and returning to find the cabinet locked, the item missing or damaged, or even the entire room missing only to magically reappear a moment later.
 If you encounter problems, one thing to try is testing, formatting, or replacing the memory chip if possible.
 Sometimes deleting and re-installing the app and all associated files will cure or change the problem at least temporarily if it shifts the location where the app and files are stored on the chip.
 You might be able to work around the problem by moving the app and files to a different chip (e.g. from device memory to SD card or vice versa).
+Note that Android’s support of SD cards varies with each Android version and device, so you may want to avoid SD and simply keep Avare and all its files in the main device memory.
 Generally the permanent solution for a defective memory chip is to replace the chip.

 3. Software conflicts.
 Another category of weird and intermittent problems arises from conflicts with other apps.
-Unlike nearly all apps currently available for Android, our apps use only the bare minimum of Permissions required for operation.
-Apps you have installed from other developers may use Permissions that enable them to automatically launch their app, display ads, collect and use your personal information or do other operations in the background even when you’re not using their app.
+Unlike nearly all apps currently available for Android, our apps strictly follow Android developer guidelines and use only the bare minimum of Permissions required for operation.
+Apps you have installed from other developers may use Permissions that enable them to automatically launch their app, keep it active, display ads, collect and use your personal information or do other operations in the background even when you’re not using their app.
 Such activity by those apps can cause strange and intermittent problems with other apps.
 Usually, the apps that come pre-installed on your device won’t cause such problems.
-Something to try if you have problems with any of our apps, is to disable or uninstall other apps you’ve installed on your device.
+Something to try if you have problems with any of our apps is to close all other apps with Android’s Task Manager, or disable (or even uninstall) other apps (Android Settings/Apps) on your device.
 You might also try a virus scanner from a reputable provider, keeping in mind that some anti-virus apps from disreputable providers have themselves been used to install a virus.

 Avare Quick Intro

-NOTE: Parts of the following intro may be outdated, so always use Avare’s in-app Help function and our Forum for the latest info.
+NOTE: Because of continuing and sometimes rapid development and changes in Avare, parts of the following intro may be outdated so always use Avare’s in-app Help function and our Forum for the latest info.

 •Text information is displayed around the margins of the “Map” display screen.